 Thinking about it, the last decade has seen my transition from teacher/part time writer to full-time author and performing poet, which is quite a big deal.
 I was updating my CV the other week and it was quite startling how many things I’ve done, from the fourth plinth in Trafalgar Square to Leicester Riverside Festival to Left Unity’s national conference and Quaker Yearly Meeting to Sing for Water at Leicester Riverside Festival.
 Publications include poems in Mslexia, blogging for the same and short stories in Everyday Fiction.

 Maybe soon I’ll get it together and find some retrospective links.
 But right now I’m getting ready to go to Wales which includes checking the car tyres (am I the only one who hates doing this?
 I think I have a subconscious fear of blowing up one of the tyres.)

 So if you’ve been a reader of this blog since May 2008, please drop me a comment and let me know how the last ten years have been for you.

-In this photo you can see (left to right): someone from National CND, old man who looks like Michael Foot, Mark, Jan – (in red holding the banner) and – erm, some other people.
-Should have uploaded a different photo with all my friends in.
-Not to mention Bruce Kent.
-I’ll find another one later.
+Left to right: Kate Hudson from National CND, old man who looks like Michael Foot, Mark, Jan – (in red holding the banner) and – erm, some others from Leicester CND plus onlookers.

-Present: Peter, Jan, Yvan, Claire.
+Back home, we celebrated.
+Present were the three of us plus Peter, Stephen, Jan, Yvan and Claire.
 Also, back from Lifebeat – Holly!
 She brought with her a number of necklaces and bracelets that she’d made.
 I made pizza and salad and hoped that others would bring snacks.
 In fact everyone brought wine so we ended up with 2 bottles of rose, one of white, plus 2 wine boxes (one of which Steve had mauled in an attempt to wrestle it open) and half a bottle of red.

 Gormley for President.